This article was last updated by on

 • Attract beneficial insects like big-eyed bugs, damsel bugs, etc., by planting pollen-producing flowers.

-• Use white sticky traps to kill adult bugs and spray garlic around the plant before and during spring to avoid eggs.
+• Use sticky traps to kill adult bugs and spray garlic around the plant before and during spring to avoid eggs.

 • Mow the grass and weeds around the garden to eliminate hiding spots and breeding grounds.